nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 System: Software System (TrAcker)
 <br>
-Use case: UC12 - List all event notes (up to future one-week worth of events)
+Use case: UC10 - Show event notes
 <br>
 Person: An undergraduate student in NUS enrolled in CS2040 as a student
 <br>